boneitis/cryptopals/README.md

 The oracle as it concerns me provides a service, computational or otherwise, that can be leveraged to mount attacks on the target system.
 It can be queried as much as desired, if its definition (and your computational resources for a local implementation) allows for it.
 When offered its requested parameters, it will yield a peculiarly specific piece of information.

-It serves to model a realistic trait or exhibited behavior of a live computer system that performs services probably more useful than those provided by a machine that only communicates, once, through the ultimately secure, one-time pad under a single key.
+It serves to model a realistic trait or exhibited behavior of a live, practical system that performs services probably more useful than those provided by a machine that only communicates, once, through the ultimately secure, one-time pad under a single key.

 #### That I Must Not Stop doing what I want to do